Sitka: A Short History (1936)

 Edition of 3500 (unnumbered and unsigned)

-It is the updated, second edition version from 1983 that features several wood engraving illustrations by DeArmond.
+It is the updated, second edition version released in 1983 that features several wood engraving illustrations by DeArmond.
+This was the first book published by Old Harbor Press and located within Old Harbor Books, which was first established in 1976.
+Both are located in Sitka, Alaska.
 The author, Jack Calvin, passed away in 1985.

-Few of these images are known to have been editioned.
-Click on any picture to learn more (when available).
+Most of these engravings are thought to have been editioned, but information for some is currently limited.
+Click on any picture below to learn more (when available).

 $10.00 (softcover version; 1983, 2nd edition)